Mon – Sun: 24/7 Electrical

 Damaged Fluorescent Lighting

-There are two main types of LED tubes used for retrofitting:
+There are two main types of LED tubes for retrofitting:

-• Ballast-bypass LED tubes: These tubes offer wider compatibility, often working with both magnetic and electronic ballasts.
-However, they require bypassing the existing ballast, which might involve rewiring the fixture.
-This process is generally recommended for qualified electricians as it involves working with live wires.
+• Ballast-bypass LED tubes: These have broader compatibility and often work with both magnetic and electronic ballasts.
+However, they need the ballast bypassed, which means rewiring the fixture.
+It’s best left to a qualified electrician, as it involves handling live wires.

 Choosing the right LED tube for your retrofit project depends on a few key factors: